Laboratory-Imaging/GA3-examples/NIS_v6.20/50-Python_Getting_Started/README.md

 > [!IMPORTANT]
 > Slicing notation:
 > - : is for all
-> - i is for **indexing** of single element (z-slice, row of data, column of data, channel), negative number is from the end
+> - i is for **indexing** of a single element (z-slice, row of data, column of data, channel), negative number is from the end
 > - a:b:c is for **slicing** where
 >   - a is index of the start of the slice, negative number is from the end
 >   - b is index of the end (one after) of the slice, negative number is from the end